 Places to See in Jaipur

 Amber Fort is one of the most popular destinations in Jaipur but I found it overpriced.
 Go see the fort but I wouldn’t pay the 500 INR to enter!
-Bring a student ID and you can explore the fort for only 100 INR but otherwise the view from the outside is nice and head down into the village below to see Panna Meena ka Kund and other temples!
+Bring a student ID and you can explore the fort for only 100 INR but otherwise, the view from the outside is nice and head down into the village below to see Panna Meena ka Kund and other temples!
+It is great to visit when you have only one weekend in Jaipur.

 Panna Meena ka Kund

 Panna Meena Ka Kund was one of my favorite spots in Jaipur.
+Save it in your ‘Weekend in Jaipur’ list without a question.
 Although its small and you’ll only spend a few minutes there I found it very peaceful and beautiful.
 The stepwell is hundreds of years old but well maintained since tourists aren’t allowed to go down the steps.
 Its in a part of the old city beneath Amber Fort and free to enter.
 I even found a wonderful temple nearby with a welcoming priest who blessed me, told me a Hindu story and let me take plenty of photos.

 Sunset at Narhargarh Fort

 Sunset from Narhargarh Fort is supposed to be the best in the city but sadly I didn’t get to see a good one.
+So next time if you get to spend a weekend in Jaipur, make sure you do not miss the sunset.
 We stopped by the fort just before sunset but there was so much dust on the horizon that the sun disappeared.
 That’s what happens in a city with over 3 million people I guess right?
 Instead of paying 200 INR to go in the fort and watch the haze we explored the outside wall.
 You can pay another 200 INR to enter Padao Restaurant for the best views at sunset.

 Hawa Mahal is a beautiful palace smack in the middle of the Pink City and free to walk around.
 You can stroll around the inside of it but the best views and photos are from the main road.
 At night they light up Hawa Mahal with beautiful colors in all the windows of this towering structure.
 The palace was built with a thin, tall wall so that royal women could observe the street without being seen.
 When you head to Hawa Mahal you can grab a drink or a snack across the street for an even better view!